 This is the time of year that I take out my magazines, gather my markers and glue, and begin to think about what I want in the New Year.
-For at least 5 years, I’ve been hosting a Vision Board Party for four or five of my girlfriends, though this year we will hold our party by Zoom.
+For at least 5 years, I’ve been hosting a Vision Board Party for four or five of my girlfriends, though last year we held our party by Zoom.

 Women love to create stuff, and creating a visual dream is fun.
 We gather to chat, eat snacks, and create a sketchy visual of what we would like to see happen in the year ahead.
 Magazines are destroyed with pictures snipped out, plus we end up with a mess all over the dining room table.

 After about two hours, we share our individual tag board view of the next year with each other.
 It’s fun, and most importantly, it’s about living by intent.

 Possibly, we end up creating our future around our dreams, instead of bumping along, without a thought of what we’d hope for happening, facing life and circumstances that just fall on us.

 Oh, we have many ups and downs that are not on the vision board, and there’s no way we could have seen those coming!
 But the time put into actually thinking on purpose about a dream, is well worth it.

 Eight years ago, I sat alone on January 1.
 At that point in my life, my kids were busy, my friends were few, and I lived alone.
 That year, my vision tagboard had pictures of friends, job wishes, a desired annual salary amount, and a beautiful red Mazda Miata convertible.
 Hey, why not?

 I felt strangely empowered when it was done and hung it in my walk-in closet where I viewed it often.
 I found that giving thought to what I would LIKE to happen, lifted my spirits.
 Not only that, when something came about in that year that even slightly resembled what was on the tagboard, I got excited.